Headache & Pain

 Headache or head pain has also been caused by occlusion of the superior sagittal sinus by lymphoma or other tumors and by occlusion of the temporal artery by metastatic lung carcinoma (31; 10; 57).

 Uncommon headache syndromes as a symptom of brain tumors.
 Headache is reported in 72% of pituitary tumors (53).
 Trigeminal autonomic cephalalgias (TACS)-like headaches are reported more frequently than expected.
 In a case series of 84 pituitary tumor patients with troublesome headache, 76% had chronic or episodic migraine-like headache, 5% had short-lasting unilateral neuralgiform headache attacks with conjunctival injection and tearing (SUNCT)-like headache, 4% had cluster-like headache, 1% had hemicrania continua-like, and 27% had primary stabbing headache-like (54).
 Patients with prolactinomas and growth hormone-secreting tumors are reported to have more severe headaches than patients with nonsecreting tumors (53).
 Secondary trigeminal autonomic cephalalgias are reported with other tumors as well as neurovascular and other lesions.
 They may be indistinguishable from primary trigeminal autonomic cephalalgias, including their response to indomethacin and other therapies (94).
 Sometimes, the presence of a tumor in the cerebellopontine angle may be confusing, and the actual reason for the symptoms of trigeminal neuralgia may be the neurovascular conflict alone (87).

 Pituitary tumors.
-Pituitary apoplexy caused by infarction or hemorrhage into a pituitary tumor presents with acute onset of intense headache associated with visual loss plus or minus ocular palsies, facial numbness, or somnolence and pituitary insufficiency (11; 86).
-Four of 42 patients (9.5%) with asymptomatic, nonfunctioning, pituitary adenomas developed apoplexy over a 5-year observation period (05).
-Rarely, pituitary apoplexy proves fatal if unrecognized (79).
+Pituitary apoplexy caused by infarction or hemorrhage into a pituitary tumor presents with acute onset of intense headache associated with visual loss plus or minus ocular palsies, facial numbness, or somnolence and pituitary insufficiency (11; 88).
+Four of 42 patients (9.5%) with asymptomatic, nonfunctioning pituitary adenomas developed apoplexy over a 5-year observation period (05).
+Rarely, pituitary apoplexy proves fatal if unrecognized (80).

-The prognosis of brain tumor-associated headache depends on the prognosis of the underlying tumor in most cases.
+In most cases, the prognosis of brain tumor-associated headache depends on the prognosis of the underlying tumor.

 The etiology of brain tumor-associated headache is multifactorial, including direct physical structural changes, tumor secretions, and side effects of treatment.

-In 1940, Ray and Wolff mapped the pain-sensitive structures of the head in a series of patients undergoing craniotomies (68).
-From these experiments, they postulated 6 mechanisms of headache pain:
+In 1940, Ray and Wolff mapped the pain-sensitive structures of the head in a series of patients undergoing craniotomies (69).
+From these experiments, they postulated six mechanisms of headache pain:

 (1) traction on the veins draining into the large venous sinuses with resulting displacement;